Singapore PR for Indians: Eligibility & Procedure Explained

 • Other advantages of obtaining a permanent residency in Singapore include lower stamp duty or taxes on real estate acquisitions, the ability to purchase resale public housing and development board (HDB) leaseholds, and the ability to purchase executive condominiums.

-The Drawbacks of Having a Permanent Residence in Singapore
+Drawbacks of a Permanent Residence in Singapore

 • An overseas individual must surrender their foreign citizenship to get permanent residency in Singapore.